isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 Around two weeks later, on 18 September, Lyon and five operatives disembarked at Pulau Panjang in the Riau Islands.
 On 24 September, Lyon and his men set up on Pulau Subar, an uninhabited islet that served as an ideal observation post.[^26]

-Two nights later, the raiding party slipped undetected into Keppel Harbour and attached limpet mines (a type of naval mine attached to a target by magnets) to several Japanese ships.[^27] The charges went off on the morning of 27 September, reportedly sinking or severely damaging seven Japanese transport vessels, which amounted to some 37,000 tonnes of shipping.
+Two nights later, the raiding party slipped undetected into Keppel Harbour and attached limpet mines (a type of&nbsp;naval mine&nbsp;attached to a target by&nbsp;magnets) to several Japanese ships.[^27] The charges went off on the morning of 27 September, reportedly sinking or severely damaging seven Japanese transport vessels, which amounted to some 37,000 tonnes of shipping.
 All 14 commandos managed to return safe and sound to Australia on 19 October 1942, 48 days after their journey began.[^28]

 Convinced that the attack was masterminded by internees at Changi Prison, the Kempeitai (Japanese military police) mounted a raid on the prison cells on 10 October 1943, leading to the arrest and torture of 57 innocents, 15 of whom died.
 This became known as the Double Tenth Incident.[^29]